imagej/imagej.github.io/_pages/scripting/javascript.md

 }
 ```

-Now, equipped with our <i>map</i> function, we can apply any mathematical operation we want:
+Now, equipped with our `map` function, we can apply any mathematical operation we want:

 ```java
 var ip_sqrt = map( Math.sqrt, source.getProcessor() );